-- The MetLife Europe underwriting profit increase is primarily due to lower claims in the UK group business and business growth in the UK and Romania in the health line of business. - The MetLife Europe Insurance underwriting profit decrease is primarily driven by the miscellaneous financial loss line of business.
-This is mainly due to an increase in claims, lower business growth in Romania and the full year impact of the Portugal ALICO reinsurance treaty, which was extended to Portugal with effect from 1 July 2021.
+- The MetLife Europe underwriting profit decrease is primarily due to higher claims in the UK group business, partially offset by higher premiums in the UK health line of business. - The MetLife Europe Insurance underwriting profit increase is primarily driven by the miscellaneous financial loss line of business.
+This is mainly due to a decrease in reinsurance commissions and an increase in DAC offset by lower variable costs.
+This is partially offset by a decrease in health line of business as a result of the sale of the Poland DTC business leading to lower premiums, claims and commissions.